-Let us call this function, just the dark one as f1 t and let us call this function, the one which we have shown with the dark and cross as f2 t, f2 t - f1 t is like additional information, what we are saying is, instead of a piecewise constant approximation on interval of size T, when we try and make a piecewise constant approximation on intervals of size T by 2, we are bringing in something more.
-Go back to the original case of the picture, we have inherently underlying a continuous two-dimensional picture, a continuous two-dimensional scene.
+So let's give them names let's call this function just the dark one as f1t and let's call this function the one which we have shown with dark and cross as f2t. f2t minus f1t is like additional information, what we are saying is instead of a piecewise constant approximation on a interval of size t when we try and make a piecewise constant approximation on intervals of size t by 2 we are bringing in something more.

-When we make an approximation with a 512 cross 512 resolution, then we have actually brought in one level of detail, when we go to 1024 cross 1024 representation, the level of detail is 4 times more.
-What is the additional detail that we have got in going from 512 cross 512 to 1024 cross 1024?
-In effect when we take this difference $f_2 t - f_1 t$, we are answering that question.
+Go back to the original case of the picture, we have inherently underlined a continuous 2 dimensional picture a continuous 2 dimensional scene when we make an approximation with a 512 cross 512 resolution then we have actually brought in one level of detail, when we go to a

+1024 cross 1024 representation the level of detail is 4 times more.
+What is the additional detail that we have got in going form 512 cross 512 to 1024 cross 1024, in effect when we take this difference f2t minus f1t we are answering that question.